about

 EN

-Claire Zaniolo (she/they) is a multi-disciplinary artist, researcher and artistic director of Guadeloupean descent.
-She was born and raised in France.
-Part of her practice combines photography, video and graphic design.
-The other is based on her research into Afrodescendants in spaces where they are considered minorities.
-The two often intersect and meet.
-Her projects often take a activist or committed approach.
-She gives pride of place to print, to the solid, the tangible: silver photography, domestic printing techniques and binding recur regularly in her work.
+Claire Zaniolo is a french multidisciplinary artist, researcher and artistic director of Guadeloupean descent.
+Part of her practice involves photography, video and graphic design.
+The other part is rooted in her research about Afrodescendants of the diasporas.
+Revolt, both collective and intimate, is at the core of her work.
+She is attached to the print, the solid, the tangible: film photography, domestic printing and binding, collage of paper and digital textures are gestures she explores in the course of her work.